 How to Make Wafu Dressing

-This wafu dressing can be made in no time at all!
-The easiest way is to use a Mayson jar, an air-tight glass container.
+Rich, deep and flavourful, this Japanese style dressing can be made in no time at all!
+The easiest way is to use a Mason jar, an air-tight glass container.
 Add all the ingredients into the jar, put a lid on and start shaking.

 Once all the ingredients are nicely combined, it's done.
 Pour it over the salad just before you serve!